Talk, Listen, Connect: How Humans and AI Evaluate Empathy in Responses to Emotionally Charged Narratives: Limitations and Future Work

-One limitation of our study is that it relied solely on GPT-4o and a single set of prompts, potentially constraining our understanding of how different language models respond to varying inputs.
+Finally, our study relies solely on GPT-4o and a single set of prompts, potentially constraining our understanding of how different language models respond to varying inputs.
 Future research should explore multiple prompt variations across a broader range of models to enable a more comprehensive analysis of model behavior.
 Additionally, the weak alignment observed between human- and LLM-generated empathy may partly reflect the model's limited understanding of ranking systems such as the Likert scale, despite instruction tuning.
 Our choice to maintain consistency in the questions posed to both humans and the AI precluded offering explicit guidance on scale interpretation, which may have contributed to the skewed empathy ratings.
 These findings point to valuable directions for future work, particularly in systematically examining the underlying factors and biases that shape empathy in LLMs.